dschmenk/PLASMA/doc/Preview Version 1.0.md

 11. SANE (Standard Apple Numerics Environment) Floating Point Library.
 An extensive library (two, actually) of extended floating point (80 bit IEEE precision) functionality is suported.
 A wrapper library has been written to greatly simplify the interface to SANE.
 Look at the `RPNCALC.PLA` source code as an example.

+12. Library Documentation.
+Preliminary documentation is available on the Wiki: https://github.com/dschmenk/PLASMA/wiki

 # Thanks

 I wish to thank the people who have contributed the the PLASMA project.
 They have greatly improved the development of the language and documentation: